-One of the most common habitats to disappear is that of the edge, where the forest meets prairie, because wild edges tend to be weedy and unruly.
+One of the most common habitats to disappear is that of the edge, where the forest meets prairie, because wild edges tend to be weedy and unruly, which is often not considered aesthetically pleasing.
 At the edge of two ecosystems, however, is where you’ll find the most diversity of plants and animals, which is why hedgerows are so essential.

-Hedgerows mimic edge habitat but can be designed to pass muster for suburban landscape aesthetics.
+Hedgerows mimic edge habitat but can be designed to pass muster for residential landscape aesthetics.

 While your hedgerows are getting established, you might consider adding birdhouses, bird feeders, and bird baths to begin attracting new residents.

 Photo Credit: hardworkinghippy Flickr